Pedro-Tejero-Diez/v1/README.md

          ]
          });

-4. Run the jar file  or  the main application from your IDE to initiate the service in your computer.
+4. Run the jar file (Open your console in the folder you have downloaded the jar file and type: *java -jar v1-snpashoot-o.1.jar*) or run the main application from your IDE to initiate the service in your computer.

 5. You can import the playerskin data example in **src/main/resources/json** for testing the service or create new ones using the web application by going to the /skins/available endpoint and buying player skins and test the other endpoints.